tinokaartovuori/Portfolio-Web-App/README.md

 ![](https://github.com/tinokaartovuori/my-portfolio/blob/main/documentation/progress/gifs/2022-01-26-portfolio-ui.gif)

 Added some nice sticky UI elements.
-Later behind these there will be a nice Three.js scene and on top of that there are scrollable HTML content.
-The scroll will be synced with Three.js scene and HTML content and it will make a very cool effect.
+Three.js scene will be added as background later and on top of that there will be scrollable HTML content.
+The scroll will be synced between the Three.js scene and HTML content and it will make a very cool effect.

 Z-layer: `Sticky UI Elements` <- ( `HTML Content` <- `Three.js Scene` ) < These will have synced scroll behaivour